gmomo/python-ehub/README.md

 The data **must** be in the same format.

-1. In ‘General’ tab the following information has to be filled:
+1. In 'General' tab the following information has to be filled:
 •	**fuel data (Price and CO2)** for all used types of fuel
 •	**Interest rate**
 •	 **Export price** for each demand (0 if it is not available)